ergoplatform/ergodocs/docs/ef/ef-treasury.md

 # Ergo Foundation Treasury

 The Ergo Foundation initially received an allocation of 4,330,776 ERG, which is equivalent to 4.43% of the total supply.
+Additionally, the Treasury exchanged 1,782,615 ERG for [EFYT](efyt.md), a token issued on the Waves Platform in 2017 to build an early community through airdrops and raise funds before the Ergo mainnet launch.

-A significant portion of this Treasury has been expended for the benefit of the protocol and the community.
-Even during periods of low ERG price, the Foundation continued to invest in order to foster and grow the Ergo community.
+A significant portion of this Treasury has been expended for the benefit of the Ergo protocol and community.
+Even during periods of low ERG price, the Foundation continued to invest in order to foster and grow the Ergo ecosystem.

 /// details | Emission
      {type: info, open: true}